ElmaWil/WORLD-HAPPINESS-ANALYSIS/README.md

 The objective of this dashboard is to analyze global happiness indicators, compare regional performance, identify high- and low-performing areas, and highlight the major factors influencing happiness scores around the world.

 ## Key Metrics
-- Average Healthy Life Expectancy
+- Healthy Life Expectancy Index
 - Total GDP per Capita
 - Average Happiness Score
-- Total Number of Regions
+- Number of Regions
-- Total Number of Countries
+- Number of Countries
-- Average Score per Region
+- Happiness Score by Country
-- Average GDP per Capita
+- Happiness Score by Region
-- Yearly Life Expectancy Trend
+- Life Expectancy Trend Over Time

 ## Insights and Findings